Aaronthegreat-star/AWS-Infrastructure-with-terraform/README.md

     to get it up and running, a couple of these tools are listed below.

 i.
-AWS account: This is very important as it
+An AWS account: This is very important as it
     provides the cloud platform the resources to be deployed would be created.